 I can be reached at email@example.com or (111) 111-1234.

 Thank you for your consideration, and I look forward to hearing from you.

-Offer materials: Offer to provide the person with an updated resume and/or description of your skills and experiences.
-You want to make sure the reference has your most recent employment information.
+- Offer to provide the reference with an updated resume and a description of your skills and experiences.

 - Follow up with a thank-you email to let the person know that you appreciate them taking the time to endorse you.